flairNLP/transformer-ranker/README.md

 # Initialize the ranker with your dataset
 ranker = TransformerRanker(dataset, dataset_downsample=0.2)

-# Run it with your models
+# Run it with selected transformer models
 results = ranker.run(language_models, batch_size=64)
 ```